huggingface/hub-docs/docs/hub/spaces-sdks-docker-langfuse.md

 1.4.
 Enable **persistent storage** to ensure your Langfuse data is persisted across restarts 1.5.
 Change the **Environment Variables**:
    - `NEXTAUTH_SECRET`: Used to validate login session cookies, generate secret with at least 256 entropy using `openssl rand -base64 32`.
    - `SALT`: Used to salt hashed API keys, generate secret with at least 256 entropy using `openssl rand -base64 32`.
-You should overwrite the default value here for a secure deployment.
    - `ENCRYPTION_KEY`: Used to encrypt sensitive data.
 Must be 256 bits, 64 string characters in hex format, generate via: `openssl rand -hex 32`.
 You should overwrite the default value here for a secure deployment.

 ![Clone the Langfuse Space](https://langfuse.com/images/cookbook/huggingface/huggingface-space-setup.png)